 I could go on.
-Slack just has all kinds of little text chat touches that Discord lacks.
+Slack has all kinds of little chat touches that Discord lacks.
 One of my most read articles is about how to bold on Discord because Discord doesn't do anything to help people learn how its formatting works.
 Slack has obvious formatting buttons.
 There's just more attention to detail on Slack when it comes to text chat.

 This isn't to say that Discord is unusable.
 Slack just has more polish, and that gives it an edge in this category.

 Discord does audio and video better